maiaheffernan/maiaheffernan.github.io/_posts/2026-07-13-ADCP-heading-transform-from-June-transecting.md

 There is not a huge difference here, but the main thing I see is that the north/south velocity magnitudes are dimished which makes sense given that we think the tidal excursion is primarily east/west.

+## Next steps for this

-## Comparing to a pcolor plot of velocity from the LoveJoy SWIFTs during the major ebb and flood tide to check the patterns in the corrected data are correct
+- Comparing to a pcolor plot of velocity from the LoveJoy SWIFTs during the major ebb and flood tide to check the patterns in the corrected data are similar to what the SWIFTs read for a similar tide stage.

-Ostensibly, if the tide propogates in and out of Penn Cove in a similar manner evert ti

-### Ebb

-### Flood
+- Clean the data: remove bottom and surface interference and any outliers in the data.
+Then this should be good to go!